Reviews You Can Rely On

 Credit: Arthur Richardson

 If you are a competitive rider seeking no-compromises performance, then the Shimano S-Phyre RC903 is the way to go – it has an incredibly stiff sole, peerless heel retention, and an upper that locks the foot in place for unrivaled power transfer.
 But it is also one of the most expensive shoes we tested.
 At the other end of the price spectrum is the Giro Stylus, a shoe that offers decent performance at a reasonably low price point.
 This is a great option for folks just getting into road cycling.
 In the middle is the Giro Cadet, a shoe that offers an excellent balance of comfort and power transfer.
-It is comfortable enough for all-day rides, and the sole is stiff enough to efficiently deliver power to your pedals.
+It is comfortable enough for all-day rides, and the sole is stiff enough to deliver power to your pedals efficiently.
 The best part is that it offers 80% of the performance of the top models we tested at less than 50% of the price.

 cycling shoes - although it doesn't offer the same adjustability as the cadet, the...